When you put your signature on a contract, the paperwork transforms into a legally binding commitment, as long as the contract itself is legit.

 But here's the curveball: sometimes, even after you've signed it, a contract can be invalidated, rendered null and void.
 It's as if it never existed in the first place, making it unenforceable from the get-go.

 As a CRO or a RevOps executive, you're probably no stranger to entering into these legal agreements regularly.
-That's why it's absolutely vital to grasp the ins and outs of what makes a contract null and void.
+That's why it's absolutely vital to grasp the ins and outs of what makes a contract null and void, for better contract management at every step.

 In this guide, we'll get into the nitty-gritty of what makes a legally valid contract and what factors can strip it of its legal standing, plus we'll touch on something known as a "voidable contract," which has its own unique characteristics.